44 Positive Environmental Success Stories - April 2024

 Photo by Marcin Jozwiak / Unsplash

-Carbon Brief analysed coal and gas consumption in the UK, and found it fell to to a record-low 2.4% earlier this month.
+Carbon Brief analysed coal and gas consumption in the UK, and found it fell to a record-low 2.4% earlier this month.
 The record was reached at lunchtime on Monday 15 April and lasted for one hour.
 Carbon Brief said there have been 75 half hour periods in 2024 when fossil fuels met less than 5% of demand, which is higher than 16 (2023) and 5 (2022).

-Sky News wrote that the World's biggest 3D printer which has been built at the University of Maine.
-The university said the printer offers "new opportunities for eco-friendly and cost-effective" manufacturing and will be able to produce objects as large as 96-foot long and 32-foot wide.
+Sky News wrote that the World's biggest 3D printer, which has been built at the University of Maine.
+The university said the printer offers “new opportunities for eco-friendly and cost-effective” manufacturing and will be able to produce objects as large as 96-foot long and 32-foot wide.

-Positive News Roundup - Thursday, 25th April
+Positive News Round up — Thursday, 25th April

 white windmills on green grass field under white clouds and blue sky